ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python

 The mode numbers $n$ and $m$ are defined such that $n\geq0$, $|m|\leq n$, and the difference $n-|m|$ must be even.
 Therefore, possible values for m are $m= \{(-n), (-n+2), ... , (n-2), n\}$.
 Moreover, since binomial coefficients in Equation \ref{radial-part-eq-binom} are always integers, the coefficients of the Zernike polynomials are also integers.
 The value at the center of the unit disc can be found by setting $n-2s$ in Equation \ref{radial-part-eq} to 0 since it gives the only polynomial term that won't be canceled by $\rho$=0.
 So, substituting $s=n/2$ results in,

 Since negative values for the factorial are not allowed, the only possible value for $m$ is 0.
-Notice that this removes the dependency on $\theta$ for $\rho$=0.
-Fourier expansions of analytic functions on the polar plane must obey certain conditions as outlined by \cite{lewis_physical_1990}.
-The use of the Zernike polynomials inherently satisfies these conditions, making them an excellent basis for numerical simulation codes in polar coordinates.
+Notice that this removes the dependency on $\theta$ for $\rho$=0, aligning with the requirements for Fourier expansions of analytic functions on the polar plane, as outlined in \cite{lewis_physical_1990}.
+The properties of Zernike polynomials inherently meet these conditions, making them a strong choice as a basis for numerical simulations in polar coordinates.

-The $(-1)^s$ term in Equation \ref{radial-part-eq} causes the sign of the polynomial terms to change which leads to reduced accuracy in floating-point summation and loss of significant digits.
-Consequently, direct polynomial evaluation of Equation \ref{radial-part-eq} is unstable.
-One can obtain the recursion relation for Zernike polynomials as follows,
+The $(-1)^s$ term in Equation \ref{radial-part-eq} introduces alternating signs in the polynomial terms, reducing the accuracy of floating-point summation and causing loss of significant digits.
+Additionally, the exponential term in $\rho$ results in the summation of terms with vastly different magnitudes, such as $10^{-1}$ and $10^{-20}$, which exacerbates round-off errors.
+Consequently, direct evaluation of Equation \ref{radial-part-eq} becomes numerically unstable.
+To mitigate these instabilities, recursion relations are commonly used as an alternative to direct polynomial evaluation.
+The recursion relation for Zernike polynomials can be derived as follows:

 The implementation requires special care for edge cases where $m+1>n-1$.
-This corresponds to $n=m$ and those polynomials are trivial to calculate with a single term $\mathcal{R}_{n}^{n}(\rho)=\rho^n$, however, this would require conditionals which will slow down the algorithm when implemented in JAX.
+This corresponds to $n=m$ and those polynomials are trivial to calculate with a single term $\mathcal{R}_{n}^{n}(\rho)=\rho^n$, however, this would require conditionals which will slow down the algorithm when implemented in \texttt{JAX}.

-The radial part of the Zernike Polynomials can also be calculated using Jacobi Polynomials.
-The reader can refer to the Appendix \ref{appendix-jac} for proof of this relation.
+The radial part of the Zernike polynomials can also be calculated using Jacobi polynomials.
+The reader can refer to the \ref{appendix-jac} for proof of this relation.

 where $P_{n}^{\alpha, \beta}(x)$ is a Jacobi polynomial that is defined as,